-Center Position ''Primary Searching'' (traditional DISC control) .
-In other words with the Trigger on the hand grip in the center position, the DISC control works like most traditional metal detectors in that metal items below the DISC control setting are suppressed (quiet or broken) by the audio and metal items accepted by the DISC control setting produce a smoother solid audio beep.
+tion "Primary Searching" (traditional DISC control).
+With the Trigger on the handgrip in the center position, the Discrimination control works like most traditional metal detectors, metal items below the Discrimination control setting are suppressed (quiet or broken) by the audio and metal items accepted by the Discrimination control setting produce a smoother solid audio beep.